Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 To prevent unlawful withdrawals, Coinbase offers a cryptocurrency vault protocol, which requires multiple users approvals to process a withdrawal request.
 This means anyone acting alone cannot withdraw funds.
 An additional withdrawal feature on Coinbase Pro is whitelisting.
 Chosen crypto addresses can be whitelisted, making it impossible for anyone else to extract cryptocurrency holdings into a different address.

 Coinbase Global Inc. is based and registered in the US, which means that both Coinbase and Coinbase Pro must comply with and follow financial services and consumer protection laws.
-The exchanges are also authorised by the FCA in the UK.
+The exchanges are also authorized by the FCA in the UK.
 Although primarily focusing on the US market, Coinbase and Coinbase Pro are both used globally.

 Coinbase is a simple, easy-to-use platform that is a strong consideration for those looking to purchase their first cryptocurrency investment with the intention to buy and hold.
 The exchange has existed since 2012 and places a high emphasis on security.
-Its educational material can help those first venturing into the cryptocurrency space and the clean website design ensures mistakes are minimised during transactions.
+Its educational material can help those first venturing into the cryptocurrency space and the clean website design ensures mistakes are minimized during transactions.

 Transactional fees are relatively high, with lower fee options available if you intend to actively trade and exchange cryptocurrencies.